-- Be sure to include all reasonable differential diagnoses.
+Be sure to include up to five separate differential diagnoses.

-- Cases of particular interest include: controversial cases, common problems with uncommon presentation, uncommon problems with common presentation, or illustrative cases of common problems.
-The abstract should identify the history, physical exam, differential diagnosis.
-The abstract should outline the Tests & Results (Lab, X-ray, etc.), Final Diagnosis, Treatment, Outcome of the Case including Return to Activity and Further Follow-up of the case to be discussed.
+Cases of particular interest include: controversial cases, common problems with uncommon presentation, uncommon problems with common presentation, or illustrative cases of common problems.
+The abstract should identify the history, physical exam, five differential diagnoses.
+The abstract should outline the Tests & Results (Lab, X-ray, etc.), Final Working Diagnosis, Discussion, Outcome and Return to Activity/Follow-up.
 Abstracts will receive a blind review.
 There are some helpful tips when writing, submitting and presenting your case abstract on the main abstract submission page.
-You will be notified of the acceptance/rejection of your abstract in February 2016.
+You will be notified of the acceptance/rejection of your abstract in February 2020.

 You should use the following format for your case presentation (NOTE = 10 minutes total):

-- If your case is chosen as a poster presentation, bulletin boards will be provided for you to mat your poster materials.
+If your case is chosen as a poster presentation, bulletin boards will be provided for you to mat your poster materials.
 Each bulletin board will be assigned 4 poster spots (2 side-by-side spots on each side of the board).
-You will be designated a 4' tall by 4' wide space to hang your poster.
-Please do not allow your poster to exceed the 4' x 4' size or it will encroach on the neighboring poster space.
+You will be designated a space to hang your poster.
+Please do not allow your poster to exceed 3.5' x 3.5' OR 42" x 42" size or it will encroach on the neighboring poster space.

-- Your poster can be in any format and should include the important elements: Case History, Physical Examination, Differential Diagnosis, Tests & Results, Final Working Diagnosis, Treatment, Outcome and Return to Activity.
+Your poster can be in any format and should include the important elements: Case History, Physical Examination, Five Differential Diagnoses, Tests & Results, Final Working Diagnosis, Discussion, Outcome and Return to Activity/Follow-Up.

 RESEARCH ABSTRACT SUBMISSION INFORMATION